mrporterphysics/mrporterphysics.github.io/Daily Plan/20252026/Daily Slides/physicalScience2025.md

 ---

+# 2026.02.12 **Physical Science** Do Now

+1. Which statement below is the best example of a Claim?
+A. We had fun dropping the ball from different heights.
+B. As the drop height increases, the fall time increases.
+C. We measured five different heights using a meter stick.
+D. The tallest member of our group held the ball for the highest drops.

+2. Which statement below is the best example of Evidence?
+A. Gravity causes objects to fall.
+B. Our data table shows that when height doubled, fall time increased.
+C. This experiment was challenging but educational.
+D. Some of our measurements might have been off.

+---

+# 2026.02.12 **Physical Science** Do Now

+3. Which statement below is the best example of Reasoning?
+A. We used a stopwatch to measure the time.
+B. Taller heights mean longer fall times.
+C. Objects in free fall accelerate due to gravity, so greater distances require more time to travel.
+D. Our graph showed a clear pattern.

+---

 # 2026.02.12 **Physical Science**

 ##### **❓ of the 📅**: If you could be a fly on the wall, anywhere in the world, where would you be?